Carsten-Ke/sequence-fairies/docs/source/content/general.rst

 Overview
 ************

-DW-Helper (v1.1.0) is a small program suite containaing different applications to help you with domain and sequence data.
+DW-Helper (v1.1.0) is a small program suite containing different applications to help you with domain and sequence data.

 ===============